IRS Unpaid Back Taxes

 Can I set up a payment plan with the IRS if I owe back taxes?

 Yes, the IRS will usually accept a payment agreement to repay the back taxes.
-In cases of multiple prior defaulted agreements in the past or if you owe over $100k and have the money to pay the tax debt in full then the IRS will not accept a payment agreement.
+In cases of multiple prior defaulted agreements in the past or if you owe over $100k and have the money to pay the tax debt in full then the IRS may not accept a payment agreement.
+In this situation, it is best to seek help from a qualified tax professional.

 Do I need legal representation to set up a payment plan for back taxes with the IRS or State of Michigan?